2024 Education in New York Summit - Home

 Hinman Straub

-In the last few years, one major crisis after another has overshadowed New York’s public schools including a difficult battle over budget cuts, to an influx of asylum seekers starting school, to class size mandates, the need for broader access to virtual solutions, etc. Fluctuating funding for programs and services including full day Pre-K, expansion of charter schools, special education tuition, technology and construction.
-There are statewide testing changes, ensuring school safety, funding & its correlation with achievement, and so much more for our panelist to discuss.
+In the past few years, New York’s public schools have faced multiple major challenges.
+They’ve contended with difficult battles over budget cuts, an influx of asylum-seekers starting school, class size mandates and the need for broader access to virtual solutions.
+There are also statewide testing changes, ensuring school safety, funding and its correlation with achievement, and so much more.
+This panel will discuss changes, needs, ideas and technology helping our students advance during this current state of public education in New York.

 Dwayne M. Andrews (Moderator)